lineshjose/WordStar/README.md

 12. Free of cost

 ## Download
-Yoy can download latest version from [WordPress.org](https://wordpress.org/themes/wordstar/).
+You can download latest version from [WordPress.org](https://wordpress.org/themes/wordstar/).

 ## Troubleshooting
 If you have any problems running WordStar, [Support Forum](https://linesh.com/forums/forum/themes/wordstar/).